Teaching emotions for kids is easy with these social-emotional learning ideas and activities for the classroom.

 5. Encouraging Kids to Have a Positive Mindset

 Additionally, add in self-talk and self-motivation skills.
 Positive and encouraging self-talk will help your students succeed, and create a more positive classroom environment overall.
 For example, you can teach them ways to feel good and focus on positivity.
 Here are ways to influence them to have a good attitude at school and teach emotions for kids.

 - Create a Vision Board: Vision boards are used in all types of professions, from business to graphic design.
 They can be used in the classroom too!
 Help children visualize what they desire and what makes them happy.
 Precisely, when they have an image in their mind of what makes them thrive, they are more likely to reach their own goals, and ultimately succeed in the classroom.

 - My Heart Map: This creative activity encourages children to thoughtfully consider what makes them happy and depict it on paper.
 It’s a great way to help them own and recognize their emotions and focus more on having a positive outlook.

 - Teach Growth Mindset: Any lesson about emotions and feelings can easily be integrated into a growth mindset curriculum plan.
 The two go together like peas and carrots!

-Resources for Teaching Emotions for Kids
+Resources for Teaching Emotions with Kids

-Emotions SEL Unit
+Emotions Self-Awareness Unit